stevenkarr/Qt-Notepad/README.md

 # Program Overview:
 The program is a lightweight notepad application for Windows 7 created using Qt application framework over C++ code.
 Its purpose is to demonstrate knowledge of the Qt application framework and C++.
-The repository contains a deployed copy of the code in the release folder.
-Credits belong to Steven Karr for all coding and to various authors for icon artwork, see readme.

 ## Demonstration of Features: